Iraqi PM says identifies perpetrators of failed assassination attempt | www.lokmattimes.com

 Iraqi PM says identifies perpetrators of failed assassination attempt

-Baghdad, Nov 8 Iraqi Prime Minister Mustafa al-Kadhimi has said that he has identified the perpetrators of the failed assassination attempt on his residence in the capital Baghdad.
+Iraqi Prime Minister Mustafa al-Kadhimi said on Sunday that he has identified the perpetrators of the failed assassination attempt on his residence in the capital Baghdad.

-These perpetrators are the same who killed Nibras Farman, an Iraqi National Intelligence Service (INIS) officer, and they will be brought to justice, al-Kadhimi said on Sunday without giving further details.
+These perpetrators are the same who killed Nibras Farman, an Iraqi National Intelligence Service (INIS) officer, and they will be brought to justice, al-Kadhimi said without giving further details.

-Before Sunday early morning, al-Kadhimi escaped unharmed from an armed drone assassination attempt on his residence in the heavily fortified Green Zone, which houses some of the main offices of the Iraqi government and foreign embassies, Xinhua news agency reported.
+Before dawn, al-Kadhimi escaped unharmed from an armed drone assassination attempt on his residence in the heavily fortified Green Zone, which houses some of the main offices of the Iraqi government and foreign embassies.

-The assassination attempt came amid protests by followers of political parties rejecting October's election results.
+The assassination attempt came amid protests by followers of political parties rejecting last month's election results.

 On Friday, the protests escalated into a clash with the security forces at the entrances of the Green Zone, which led to the killing of two protesters and the wounding of dozens of security members and protesters.